$N$-player games and mean-field games with smooth dependence on past absorptions: Existence of solutions of the mean-field game

 \subsection{Existence of solutions}

-We conclude the proof of Theorem \ref{teo:existenceRelFeedSolMFG}, by proving the existence of a relaxed feedback MFG solution and, under additional convexity assumptions (\citet{filippov,haussmann}), the existence of a strict feedback MFG solution.
+In this subsection we finally conclude the proof of Theorem \ref{teo:existenceRelFeedSolMFG} by proving the existence of a relaxed feedback MFG solution and, under additional convexity assumptions, the existence of a strict feedback MFG solution.
 In addition, we also prove existence of solutions that are Markovian up to the exit time.\\